The Importance of Data Security and Privacy

 FSSI’s Certified Secure Data Processing Facility

-Processing and storing secure data is not only one of our specialties, but their main priority.
+Processing and storing secure data are not only one of our specialties but our main priority.
 We've built our facility in Santa Ana to meet and exceed client requirements for securing their data.
 Compliance with local, state and national information security and privacy regulations are verified every year.
 This ensures that we continue to maintain the highest standards.
 We run SSAE18 Type 2 audits each year to confirm we are up with the latest standards.

 Working with financial institutions (banks, credit unions, mortgage companies, etc.,) requires strict compliance with data regulations.
 SSA18 Type 2 is an audit to measure how an institution's control over financial information.

 “We have an SSAE18 Type 2 audit performed by a third party each year but we are constantly auditing ourselves throughout the year to make sure our facility is secure and compliant,” explains Andrew Rachal, Security and Compliance Manager at FSSI.

 We've passed several other security tests in conjunction with the SSAE-18 Type 2 audit.
 These include network vulnerability, social media, and a risk assessment.
 These results affirm FSSI’s commitment to providing clients with best-in-class data protection services, satisfying their mandated security requirements, and vigilantly safeguarding consumer data.

 More goes into protecting customer privacy than providing a secure network.
 The facility that stores your company’s data should also be certified in order for you to be in remain compliant.
 FSSI’s Santa Ana facility has multiple levels of security to ensure a secure environment for your company’s data.
 Only certified team members have access to the data handling parts of the building.
 All employees must sign a confidentiality agreement to safeguard data and pass a third-party background check and drug test in order to work inside the facility.